 I’ve also taken the Instinct lace bouldering a number of times and it performed great.
 For bouldering though, I like shoes that are a bit more sensitive, like the Scarpa Booster S or the Tenaya Oasi.
 That’s why the Booster S is my go-to bouldering shoe and the Instinct Lace my sport shoe.
 Just a matter of preference.

-The main difference with the Lace compared to the other models on the Instinct line, is the rand.
+The main difference with the Lace compared to the other models on the Instinct line is the rand.
 With the lace, the mid-sole rand is lengthened to 3/4 of the shoe.
-For comparison the Instinct VS rand is maybe one-third shorter which makes for a slighty sensitive feel.
-The longer mid-sole rand supports the shoe better and enhances the edging capabilities, meaning your foot won’t fatique when climbing on small footholds for a longer period.
+For comparison, the Instinct VS rand is maybe one-third shorter which makes for a slightly sensitive feel.
+The longer mid-sole rand supports the shoe better and enhances the edging capabilities, meaning your foot won’t fatigue when climbing on small footholds for a longer period.

-The whole instinct line is most comfortable for normal to wide feet, specially in the toe box.
+The whole instinct line is most comfortable for normal to wide feet, especially in the toe box.
 If you have a narrow foot, the Tenaya Oasi or Tenaya Iati might work better.
-But like with all climbing shoes, it is best to try them on before buying.
+But like with all climbing shoes, it is best to try them on before buying them.

-Also, being a lace up shoe, you can dial in the perfect fit for your foot.
-The shoe hugs the foot nicely and keeps in really secure, even in the gnarlyest of heelhooks (not that my knees can take really gnarly heelhooks any more).
-For my foot, it has no painful hotspots that some aggressive shoes can have, when wearing them tight.
+Also, being a lace-up shoe, you can dial in the perfect fit for your foot.
+The shoe hugs the foot nicely and keeps it really secure, even in the gnarliest of heel hooks (not that my knees can take really gnarly heel hooks any more).
+For my foot, it has no painful hotspots that some aggressive shoes can have when wearing them tight.

 The heel of the Instinct Lace is one of the strong points in the design.
-It is essentially the same design as in the VS. Well, mostly anyways.
-Comparing the lace up and the Vs, I think the lace up has a more sensitive heel.
+It is essentially the same design as in the VS. Well, mostly anyway.
+Comparing the lace-up and the Vs, I think the lace-up has a more sensitive heel.
 It fits my foot slightly better and gives a slightly better feel of the rock.

 The best part of the heel is that the rubber on the heel is just the perfect thickness, so you have an idea of what’s happening under the rubber.
 Meaning, it is sensitive enough to feel if your heel is going to pop off a hold.
 Comparing to the La Sportiva Solution, it is much more sensitive.
 I like it a lot.

-The Instinct lace up is pretty comfortable, but you need to break them in.
-Some shoes a have a shorter breaking in period and others a longer one.
+The Instinct lace-up is pretty comfortable, but you need to break them in.
+Some shoes have a shorter breaking-in period and others a long one.
 These are on the longer end of the spectrum.
 But after breaking them in, they are quite comfortable.
-Maybe not for multipitch routes, but I’ve had no problems with comfort at the local sport climbing crag when you can take them off between climbs.
+Maybe not for multi-pitch routes, but I’ve had no problems with comfort at the local sport climbing crag when you can take them off between climbs.